 St. Teresa of Avila Large Tote Bag

 The St. Teresa of Avila Large Tote Bag features a beautiful double-sided print on a premium quality imitation leather tote bag.
 Comfortable and sturdy adjustable carrying straps with high-quality stitching for long-lasting durability.
 Finished with multiple interior compartments to keep your items organized.
-A truly unique way to share your faith or a great gift for someone who has a devotion to St. Teresa of Avila.
+A truly unique way to share your faith or a special holiday, birthday or confirmation gift.

 This is a couture item which is custom made-to-order.
 Our couture collection features exclusive, custom designs with our signature crown somewhere within the design.
 Not sold in stores and you won’t find this anywhere else!